Zoo measure on ballot is not what it seems

 Zoo plan will provide educational outreach

 I am a 43-year Oakland resident and docent at the zoo since 2006.
 I proudly support the zoo's efforts to extend its educational programs.
-Therefore, I support Measure
+Therefore, I support Measure A1 on the November ballot.

 A1 is focused on humane animal care and increasing the zoo's educational outreach programs throughout Alameda County.
 The measure draws support from Rep. Barbara Lee, all members of the Alameda County Board of Supervisors, the Humane Society of the United States, local education and animal rights advocates, more than 700 Bay Area residents, the East Bay Regional Park District, Alameda County Superintendent of Schools Sheila Jordan and school superintendents in every city of the county.